munnep/terraform_bundle/README.md

 This repository is based on the following [README.md](https://github.com/hashicorp/terraform/blob/main/tools/terraform-bundle/README.md) file from HashiCorp

+This repository has the following:
+- Vagrant file which can start a virtual machine:
-This repository shows you the following
+  This virtual machine will do the following at the start
+    - install go software
+    - clone the hashicorp terraform repository [https://github.com/hashicorp/terraform](https://github.com/hashicorp/terraform)
-- Builds a terraform-bundle
+    - from this terraform repository build a terraform-bundle
 - Use this bundle to generate a zipfile containing terraform 0.15 and the latest AWS provider

 # Prerequisites